-The Project also has an existing bond regulatory agreement from CSCDA's 2002 bond issuance.
-CSCDA must continue to report to CDLAC for the next 55 years from the Closing date, as required by CDLAC conditions.
-The City is currently listed as a third-party beneficiary to the regulatory agreement, which provides the City the right, but not the obligation) to enforce, separately or jointly with the Issuer and/or the Trustee, or to cause the Issuer or Trustee to enforce, the terms of the bond regulatory agreement.
-As the Issuer, the City has greater control over the Project.
-However, when the City is not the Issuer, the reduction of control for this Project is mitigated when the City is a third party beneficiary to the regulatory agreement.
-Because this proposed transaction meets Section I.B of the City's Policy and because the City will be named a third-party beneficiary, the City staff recommends CSCDA request to be the Issuer for this Project acceptable.
+- The Project has a CDLAC and California Tax Credit Allocation Committee "TCAC" funding application deadline of January 18th.
+Given the short notice provided to the City, the City would be unable to induce the bond in a public hearing prior to the January 18th deadline, potentially resulting in a delay of funding to the project.
+Additionally, CSCDA is able to achieve cost savings to the borrower, by utilizing the same finance team they are using on multiple projects with CHW. - The Project has an existing bond regulatory agreement from CSCDA's 2001 bond issuance and as amended and restated in 2008.
+CSCDA must continue to report to CDLAC for 55 years from the date of issuance, until 2056.
+The City is currently listed as a third-party beneficiary to the regulatory agreement, which provides the City the right (but not the obligation) to enforce, separately or jointly with the Issuer and/or the Trustee, or to cause the Issuer or Trustee to enforce, the terms of the bond regulatory agreement.
+As Issuer the City has greater control over the Project.
+However, when the City is not the issuer, the reduction of control for this Project is mitigated when the City will be named a third party beneficiary to the regulatory agreement.
 The City intends to monitor the compliance and operating status of the property.
 The City will negotiate with CSCDA regarding implementation of fees to reimburse the City for its monitoring.
 It is intended that these fees will be negotiated and documented prior to the issuance of the bonds by CSCDA.